 - 2 cups Parmesan cheese, grated (200 g)

 - 1 tsp red pepper flakes

-- Pop the pizza crust in the oven for 25-35 minutes, checking at the 25-minute mark.
-The crust should be starting to turn a nice golden brown on top.
-Let crust cool before topping.
+- Bake for 25-35 minutes, checking at the 25-minute mark.
+The crust should be starting to turn a nice light golden brown on top.
+Let crust cool slightly before topping.